anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 2. Unary test: Function result cannot be compared with implicit equals according to DMN 1.2 (cf. DMN 1.2, pg.
 92, section 8.3.3 a.) \
     **Action-Item:** Make it work \
     **Effort:** Medium
-3. No timezone information for date input expression is compared with date \
+3. Util date cannot be compared with date input expression that has no timezone information \
     **Action-Item:** Make it work
-    * **Case 1:** Input expression value has timezone information and is compared against date value with timezone information => Happy Path!
+    * **Case 1:** Input expression value has timezone information and is compared with date value with timezone information => Happy Path!
-    * **Case 2:** Input expression value has no timezone information and is compared against date value without timezone information => local time comparision
+    * **Case 2:** Input expression value has no timezone information and is compared with date value without timezone information => local time comparison
-    * **Case 3:** Input expression value has no timezone information and is compared against date value with timezone information => timezone information of JVM is added to input expression
+    * **Case 3:** Input expression value has no timezone information and is compared with date value with timezone information => not possible, exception is thrown
-    * **Case 4:** Input expression value has timezone information and is compared against date value without timezone information => Like Case 3
+    * **Case 4:** Input expression value has timezone information and is compared with date value without timezone information => Like Case 3

     **Effort:** Medium